parsaghaffari/browserbee/README.md

 ## MCP

+Browserbee automatically connects to [MCP](https://modelcontextprotocol.io/) servers embedded in web apps and browser extensions.

+Browserbee _does not_ implement an MCP server - for that, see [Browser MCP](https://browsermcp.io/)

 ### Building an MCP server for BrowserBee

 A minimalist demo of a web app and browser extension implementing MCP servers can be found at [https://github.com/nalbion/browserbee-mcp-demo].